Dr Amanda Crawley Jackson

 - I am preparing a series of articles and book chapters on contemporary artists from France and Algeria.
 These include Kader Attia, Mohamed Bourouissa, Rachida Azdaou, Marie Cool and Fabio Balducci.

-- Crawley Jackson, Amanda,'Deux temps de lecture: Pellicule and pellicula in the photographic works of Natacha Lesueur', French Cultural Studies, 20:1 (February 2009), 83-98
+- `Deux temps de lecture': Pellicule and pellicula in the Photographic Works of Natacha Lesueur.
+French Cultural Studies, 20(1), 83-98.

 - Raffaele Zanotti, 'Recent Russian Writers Writing in French' (Successfully completed 2011)

 - Geraldine McIlwaine, 'The Figure, Space and Movement in the Works of Valérie Jouve and Jean Echenoz' (Successfully completed 2011)